-Beyond the minimum standards outlined here, we do not wish to be overly prescriptive in how intervention shall proceed.
+Beyond this we do not wish to be overly prescriptive in how intervention shall proceed.
 This is a developing area and we feel there are benefits with different operators trying out different approaches; the best of which can then be taken forward on a wider scale.